 Candidates for SGA officer positions must have finished out the previous year in good standing as a senator and have served at least 2 months in Senate prior to running for an SGA Officer position.

 Juniors will be eligible to run for a Class Officer position only after Q1 grades are finalized.

+Juniors will be eligible to start new clubs after Quarter 1 grades have been posted.

 Emissaries fall under additional qualifications—No emissary is allowed to have a Level 2 Exception offense.
 No emissary may have 2 or more Level 2 General offenses.